-Vocal warm-ups, cool down exercises and good singing techniques are as important for a singer to do as performing itself.
+Vocal warm-ups cool down exercises and good singing techniques are as important for a singer to do as performing itself.

-Choosing the appropriate vocalizations is as much a technique as it is a habit which you should develop if you want to maintain the quality of your voice.
+Using good singing techniques and choosing the appropriate vocalizations is as much a technique as it is a habit which you should develop if you want to maintain the quality of your voice.
 In cases of overusing, misusing or other factors that may result in vocal fatigue, these singing exercises can be therapeutic.

 According to the Stockton, California’s University of the Pacific’s Conservatory of Music Associate Professor Daniel Ebbers, there are many thoughts on warm up exercises as there are singers.
 According to Ebbers, a voice instructor who also happens to be a classically-trained singer, scales are essential for teaching the singer flexibility and breath management and breath control.

 Breathing Affects Singing